11 Reasons Your Portable AC Fills with Water Too Quickly

 7. Defective Portable AC Blower Fan

 A faulty fan, that is either not running at the required RPM, or not running at all, will lead to frosting of evaporator coils.
+When this ice melts, it will fill your portable AC very quickly.

 Let me explain why…